BACK

 First, we recommend that you review the Guidance for Grantseekers FAQ for information on eligibility, requirements, and the application process.

 Before you begin a grant application, it is essential to discuss your initiative with our team.
-Schedule a meeting with Freya (for systems-focused grants) or Kendra (for assets-focused grants).
+Schedule a meeting with Freya (for systems-focused grants) or Mi Stanley (for assets-focused grants).
 This conversation will help align your proposal with our funding priorities and clarify any questions you may have.

 Following your pre-grant meeting, our staff will provide you with a link to submit your application electronically.
 You can prepare for your application by reading through the application questions.
 Applications for Seed Grants are due on the 1st of each month.